Mohammed-Saleh-Ishaq/To-do/README.md

 .
 Django Backend: The backend of the application is powered by Django, providing robust and scalable solutions for handling data and business logic.

 .
-HTML/CSS Frontend: The frontend is designed using HTML and CSS, ensuring a visually appealing and intuitive user interface.
+HTML/CSS Frontend: The frontend is designed using HTML & CSS, ensuring a visually appealing and intuitive user interface.